 If the department obtains the card, the department either returns the card to Travel Services or destroys the card.
 If the department destroys the card, the department is to route an explanatory memorandum or e-mail to Travel Services.

 If an individual's card is cancelled by the University or the issuing financial institution for misuse or delinquency, the department may place his or her business airfare charges on the department's CTA account, if consistent with department policy.
 The traveler must pay for other travel expenses personally.

 The traveler claims reimbursable expenses on a TEV when travel has been completed.
 See 95.20.

-The University Travel Card Administrator quarterly and randomly monitors charges and payments for policy compliance.
+The University Travel Card Administrator monitors charges quarterly for policy compliance.
 Internal and external auditors conduct audits periodically.

-Failure to comply with policy may result in disciplinary action.
+Failure to comply with this policy may result in disciplinary action.

 See the PDF master form: